prabhat-123/Email-Categorization-And-Product-Feedback-Analysis/custom_ai_app/README.md

 **Output Generated:** 'prod_email.csv'

+# Custom Model Training 🧠

+In our project, we've developed two distinct models: one for product categorization and another for customer sentiment analysis.

+## Customer Sentiment Analysis Model 📊

+To train the customer sentiment analysis model, follow these steps:

+1. Navigate to the 'notebooks' directory.
+2. Open the 'email_sentiment_classification_using_tfidf.ipynb' notebook.
+3. Execute the notebook meticulously to train the custom model.

+Upon successful execution, the following three models will be generated and stored inside the 'models' directory:

+- `classifier_model.pkl`: The trained model for customer sentiment analysis.
+- `label_encoder.pkl`: A label encoder for mapping sentiment labels.
+- `tfidf_vectorizer.pkl`: The TF-IDF vectorizer used for text feature extraction.

+These models collectively enable the analysis of customer sentiment in emails.

+Please ensure that you follow the instructions in the notebook diligently to train the model effectively.

 By combining our custom model with OpenAI's expertise, we've crafted a prototype solution to handle product categorization, email sentiment analysis, and even generate compelling product titles. 🌈💼